ufukyilmaz/hazelcast/docs/optane/01-use-all-the-dimms-on-a-systems-and-hd-affinity.md

 ##### Heap Detection
 Since the allocations can be served from any PMEM heap, on freeing we need to address the right heap with the free and the reallocation requests.
 Tracking this though would come with either external (separate datastructure) or internal (end of memory block) fragmentation.
 Memkind offers this functionality both for `memkind_realloc()` and for `memkind_free()` with just leaving the kind `NULL`.
 It will force Memkind to lookup its internal structures and choose its right kind to serve the request.
 All it needs is to guarantee that the block behind the pointer was allocated with Memkind and that it is a valid pointer (wasn't freed before).
 If the memory block was allocated with a different allocator, was freed before or was allocated from an already destroyed kind the behavior is unspecified and it's very likely causes a segmentation fault, crashing the JVM.
 Since we know for sure that all memory blocks are allocated with Memkind, we need to ensure only that we don't double-free, which is the responsibility of the memory managers.
 If later we implement a tiered storage we need to take extra care of this though and possibly the safest option will be to use Memkind for every kind of memory allocation behind HD.

+#### Setting Up the KMEM DAX Mode

+The KMEM DAX mode is not fully supported with the bundled custom Memkind library build.
+To enable it, the official Memkind v1.10.0+ should be downloaded with the operating system's package manager or should be built from source.
+Then the `libmemkind.so` needs to be preloaded when starting the JVM: `LD_PRELOAD=<abs_path_to_memkind_lib> java ...`.
+Then the operating system's dynamic linker will not load `libhazelcast-pmem.so`'s `libmemkind.so` direct dependency that Hazelcast unpacks from the Hazelcast enterprise jar.
+Instead, the already loaded version will be used.
+If in the configuration the `persistent-memory` is configured with `mode=SYSTEM_MEMORY`, KMEM DAX mode will be used.

 #### Performance Analysis